lawrenceagles/nodejs-in-action/chapter05-frontend-build-systems/02-hello-gulp/README.md

 The task is built as a Node.js program in the `gulpfile.js` file.

+Additionally, a `watch` task has been added to trigger the `default` build pipeline whenever a change in the application files is detected.

 **Note**
 If *Gulp* is not installed globally, you will have to pick it up from `./node_modules/.bin` as in:
 ```bash